janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Opening for the ‘Back to Basics’ track: Jason Turner, The Best Parts of C++

 Jason is always energetic and entertaining to watch; this talk was no exception.
-The ‘Back to Basics’ track maybe specifically targeted at the newcomers to C++, but I think many of us, also the professionals that have been in C++ for years, learned something.
+I ‘Back to Basics’ track maybe specifically targeted at the newcomers C++, but I think many of us, also the professionals that have been in C++ years, learned something.
 C++ is evolving quickly and sometimes feels like a completely new language.
-Jason presented a good mix of time trialed good practices and fresh new insights.
+Jason presented a good mix of time trailed good practices and fresh new insights.

 ## Latest & Greatest in Visual Studio 2019 for C++, Marian Luparu and Simon Brand